GAIA-X4PLC-AAD/idsa-environment/README.md

 `registry.gitlab.cc-asp.fraunhofer.de/eis-ids/broker/frontend-mobids:5.0.0-RELEASECANDIDATE`

-... and fix the errors by yourself (that Docker image is not built for a k8s infrastructure).
+... and fix the errors by yourself (that Docker image is not built to be used in a k8s cluster).

+Furthermore, if you are using AWS, you maybe need to change some things in order to get the deployment scripts working, e.g. the storage-class files.

 ## How to deploy the k8s scripts
 Firstly, you need to connect your local machine to your cloud infrastructure via ssh like this: